 - (1) Curb Radii.
 The following curb radii shall be utilized unless otherwise authorized by the County Engineer. - (A) Intersections should be designed for actual turning radius of the typical design vehicle as opposed to the maximum design vehicle.
 Small curb radii at intersections shorten pedestrian crossing distances and reduce vehicle turning speeds, thereby balancing the ease of travel of the vehicles and pedestrians.
-Refer to Figure (8). - (B) Local Streets.
-At the intersection of two Local Streets, the following curb radii shall be utilized. - (i) With on-street parking on both streets, a 5 foot radius - (ii) Without on-street parking, a 15 foot radius is required.
+Refer to Figure (8). - (B) New Streets.
+At the intersection of two streets, the following curb radii shall be utilized. - With on-street parking on both streets, a 5 foot radius (i) may be utilized. - Without on-street parking, a 15 foot radius is required. (ii)

 Table (4).
-LID Practices for Streets
+LID Practices for Streets Figure (8).
+Actual Turning

-LID Practice Stormwater Credit
+LID Practice Stormwater Credit $\sim$

 Pervious Pavement

 Shallow Retention/ Bioretention Swale

 Raingardens The county may provide stormwater credit where volume is retained pending approval from the County Engineer.
+Parking

-Tree Box Filter
+Tree Box Filter an

 Curb Cuts/ Inverted Medians

-- (C) Avenue Streets.
-At the intersection of Avenues to Avenues or Boulevards, the following curb radii shall be utilized. - (i) With on-street parking on both streets, a 10 foot radius is required. - (ii) Without on-street parking on either street, a 25 foot radius is required. - (D) Larger Radius.
-When the design vehicle requires a larger curb radius and no on-street parking exists, a 30 foot radius may be utilized for Avenues or Boulevards.
-Larger radii require approval of the Department of Public Works and shall follow FDOT Greenbook. - (E) Alley Intersections.
+- (C) Larger Radius.
+When the design vehicle requires a larger curb radius and no on-street parking exists, a 30 foot radius may be utilized.
+Larger radii require approval of the Department of Public Works and shall follow FDOT Greenbook. - (D) Alley Intersections.
 The curb radius at intersections involving Alleys shall be no greater than 5 feet. - (2) Crosswalks.
-Crosswalks shall be required at all stop-controlled intersections involving Frontage Roads, Local Streets, Avenues, and Boulevards with an ADT of 3,000 or greater.
+Crosswalks shall be required at all stop-controlled intersections with an ADT of 3,000 or greater.
 Any proposed crosswalks at uncontrolled locations require a study. - (A) Dimensions.
 Crosswalks shall be a minimum 10 feet in width, measured from mid-stripe to mid-stripe, per MUTCD. - (B) Markings.
 Crosswalks shall be appropriately indicated on the finished street surface with thermoplastic markings.
 Textured/colored pavement is permitted provided that it is privately maintained. - (C) Crossing Distances.
 To encourage pedestrian activity, typical crosswalks shall not extend over 38 feet without a landscape median, bulb-outs and/or other pedestrian refuge to mitigate the effects of vehicular traffic on crossing and to increase pedestrian safety and comfort.
 Refer to Figure (9).